webtp3/tp3_businessview/Packages/cal/Documentation/CreateTheCalendarRecords/CreateCalendarEvents/TheLocationTab/Index.rst

 .. include:: ../../../Includes.txt

 The Location Tab works either independently or in conjunction with the :ref:`LocationsRecord`.
-By creating Location records, you are presented with the option of using the WEC Map extension that will generate a Google Map complete with directions for the location.

 |img-30|
 **Illustration 23: The Calendar Event: Location Tab**